Hailed as "a force to be reckoned with" whose performances are "passionate and transporting", violinist Dominika Dancewicz is a native of Poland.

 Dominika Dancewicz is an avid chamber musician and performed in an array of chamber music groups in Europe, Asia and the United States.

-In Houston she is the founding member of the Axiom Quartet, an acclaimed group that performs a fusion of classical music and contemporary genres, including pop, rock, indie and EDM.
+In Houston she is the founding member of two acclaimed groups - the Axiom Quartet and Duo Dramatique.
+Axiom is a dynamic professional string quartet that performs a fusion of traditional classical music and other genres, including folk music, tango, pop, rock, indie and EDM.

-The Axiom Quartet has signed with PARMA Recordings label and released the debut album in March of 2018.
+Axiom Quartet has signed with PARMA Recordings label and released the debut album in March of 2018.
 The album garnered enthusiastic critical acclaim and sold out on Amazon.com within one day.
-In the summer of 2018 the group traveled to China for their first international tour.
+In the summer of 2018 the group traveled to China on their first international tour.

 Dominika Dancewicz is a highly accomplished and sought-after violin teacher.
-She is currently the Professor of Violin at the University of St.Thomas Music Department in Houston.
+She is currently the adjunct Professor of Violin at the University of St.Thomas in Houston.
 Her students have repeatedly won placements in the Region and All State Orchestras, as well as in Houston Youth Symphony.
 She successfully prepares her advanced students for college auditions.
-She is particularly proud of providing quality violin lessons to Houston's under-served communities through Houston Youth Symphony Melody Program between 2009-2019.
+She is particularly proud of having provided quality violin lessons to Houston's under-served communities through Houston Youth Symphony Melody Program between 2009-2019.